tobiasbriones/blog/entrepreneurship/hn/logistics/product-importation-logistics-in-hn-2023-11-03/index.md

 ports, airports, and roads allow you to import your products to run your business in HN.

+## Product Importation History

+Next, there's the overview of products and sources of importation and exportation to understand what's being moved over this market.

+In 2021, Honduras held the 102nd position in the global economy by GDP, ranked 100th in total exports, and 91st in total imports.
+Importantly, Honduras mainly imported Refined Petroleum, Non-Retail Pure Cotton Yarn, Non-Retail Synthetic Staple Fibers Yarn, Coated Flat-Rolled Iron, and Packaged Medicaments, with primary sources being the United States, China, Guatemala, El Salvador, and Mexico.
+On the export front, key products included Coffee, Knit Sweaters, Insulated Wire, Knit T-shirts, and Palm Oil, with major export destinations being the United States, El Salvador, Guatemala, Nicaragua, and Germany [4].

+Notice how you want to import products from the US since that's the main source of importation.

 ## References

 [1] [A cross-border guide to ecommerce in Honduras \| Zonos Docs](https://zonos.com/docs/guides/country-guides/honduras). (